Church Announces BYU–Pathway Worldwide, a Global Higher-Education Organization

-The First Presidency of The Church of Jesus Christ of Latter-day Saints has announced the creation of a global higher-education organization, Brigham Young University–Pathway Worldwide (BYU–PW).
+The First Presidency of The Church of Jesus Christ of Latter-day Saints has announced the creation of a global higher-education organization, BYU–Pathway Worldwide (BYU–PW).
 The institution will have responsibility for all online certificate and degree programs offered by the Church Educational System (CES).

 Clark G. Gilbert, current president of BYU–Idaho, will oversee this new organization.
 BYU–Pathway Worldwide will be based in Salt Lake City, Utah, and will begin operating May 1, 2017.

 President Dieter F. Uchtdorf, second counselor in the First Presidency, made these announcements Tuesday during a press conference on Temple Square.

 "We have felt that now is the right time to give increased focus and direction to Pathway and online higher education in the Church," President Uchtdorf said.
 "Pathway was created to make college educational opportunities available to those who otherwise would not have them.
 Pathway is a bridge into the world of online college education and a pathway to opportunities for a successful livelihood.
 The program combines online learning with religious education in local institutes or meetinghouses in an environment of faith, grounded in the gospel of Jesus Christ."

 BYU–Pathway Worldwide has its roots in BYU–Idaho's PathwayConnect program, which began in 2009 with 50 total students at three pilot sites in Idaho, Arizona and New York.
 The program has since expanded to nearly 500 sites in 50 countries and has served 57,000 students.